Chief Sealth Trail Green Stormwater Infrastructure

 - Healthier creek, lake, and saltwater ecosystems

-- Landscape improvements, new plantings
+- Landscape improvements

-By partnering with SDOT, SPU can improve open green spaces, align with community priorities for better pedestrian safety and connections, and enhance use of the Chief Sealth Trail.
+By partnering with SDOT, SPU can improve open green spaces, align with community priorities for better pedestrian safety and connections, and enhance the use of the Chief Sealth Trail.

 Community involvement

-As the design progresses, SPU will be sharing more information and there will be more opportunities for community feedback at key milestones in the design process.
 Please check back as we update our community events calendar or sign up for our project mailing list to stay up to date.